Nationals vs. Blue Jays Player Props Betting Odds

 Meneses Stats

-- Meneses heads into this game looking to extend his four-game hit streak.
-During his last five outings he is batting .238 with two doubles and four RBI.
+- Meneses has picked up a hit in five straight games.
+In his last five games he is hitting .333 with three doubles and seven RBI.

 Meneses Recent Games